MedSwitcher

 Cost: Foundayo vs Zepbound

-Stepping up to Zepbound means higher cost — here's the full picture:
+Stepping up to Zepbound means higher cost — here's the full picture (see our Foundayo pricing breakdown for comparison):

 Foundayo: $149-349/month (dose-dependent) at list price. $25/month with Lilly savings card.